Getting Paid: The Complete Guide for Freelancers & Contractors

 Cash payments offer immediacy but come with significant limitations for most freelance work.

-Benefits of Accepting Cash
+Benefits of accepting cash

-No Processing Fees: Unlike digital payments, cash doesn’t incur transaction costs, maximizing your income from each project.
+No processing fees: Unlike digital payments, cash doesn’t incur transaction costs, maximizing your income from each project.

 Cons

-Limited Practicality: Cash only works for local, in-person services.
+Not always practical: Cash only works for local, in-person services.
 Remote freelancers can’t realistically accept cash payments.

-Security Risks: Carrying large amounts of cash poses theft risks and complicates banking deposits.
+Can be risky: Carrying large amounts of cash poses theft risks and complicates banking deposits.

 Checks